dlab-berkeley/Python-Fundamentals/README.md

 - Inspect documentation to deal with error messages.

 This workshop does **not** cover the following:
-- Programming concepts such as for-loops, if-statements, and writing your own fuctions.
+- Programming concepts such as for-loops, if-statements, and writing your own functions.
 These are covered in [Python Intermediate](https://github.com/dlab-berkeley/Python-Intermediate-Pilot).
 - Advanced DataFrame manipulation.
 This is covered in [Python Data Wrangling](https://github.com/dlab-berkeley/Python-Data-Wrangling).
 - Data visualization.
 This is covered in [Python Intermediate](https://github.com/dlab-berkeley/Python-Intermediate-Pilot) and [Python Data Visualization](https://github.com/dlab-berkeley/Python-Data-Visualization).